-- give a true and fair view of the state of the Society's affairs as at 31st December 2023 and of the Society's surplus for the year then ended; - have been properly prepared in accordance with United Kingdom Generally Accepted Accounting Practice; and - have been prepared in accordance with the requirements of the Friendly Societies Act 1992.
+- give a true and fair view of the state of the Society's affairs as at 31 December 2024 and of the Society's deficit for the year then ended; - have been properly prepared in accordance with United Kingdom Generally Accepted Accounting Practice; and - have been prepared in accordance with the requirements of the Friendly Societies Act 1992.

-We have audited the financial statements of The Original Holloway Friendly Society Limited (the 'Society') for the year ended 31st December 2023 which includes: The Statement of Comprehensive Income and Statement of Financial Position and the associated notes to the financial statements. including a summary of significant accounting policies.
-The financial reporting framework that has been applied in their preparation is applicable law and United Kingdom Accounting Standards, including Financial Reporting Standard 102 The Financial Reporting Standard applicable in the UK and Republic of Ireland (United Kingdom Generally Accepted Accounting Practice), Financial Reporting Standard 103 Insurance Contracts (United Kingdom Generally Accepted Accounting Practice) and the special provisions relating to Friendly Societies as set out in the Friendly Societies (Accounts and Related Provisions) Regulations 1994, as amended.
+We have audited the financial statements of The Original Holloway Friendly Society (the 'Society') for the year ended 31 December 2024 which comprise The Statement of Comprehensive Income and Statement of Financial Position and notes to the financial statements, including a summary of significant accounting policies.
+The financial reporting framework that has been applied in their preparation is applicable law and United Kingdom Accounting Standards, including Financial Reporting Standard 102 The Financial Reporting Standard applicable in the UK and Republic of Ireland (United Kingdom Generally Accepted Accounting Practice).
+Financial Reporting Standard 103 Insurance Contracts (United Kingdom Generally Accepted Accounting Practice) and the special provisions relating to Friendly Societies as set out in the Friendly Societies (Accounts and Related Provisions) Regulations 1994, as amended.